Kiwi adman who took clown to redundancy meeting does Reddit AMA

 Copywriter Josh Thompson hired the clown for $200 to provide him with emotional support and blow up balloon animals during his redundancy meeting at advetising agency FCB New Zealand.

-Thompson took to Reddit earlier today to post an AMA thread, which stands for "Ask Me Anything".

-This type of thread on Reddit invites users to ask questions to the original posters and are usually started by famous people.
+Thompson took to Reddit to post an AMA thread, which stands for "Ask Me Anything".
+This type of thread on Reddit invites users to ask questions to the original poster.

 Thompson says in his original post he is doing it to try to boost his career as a stand up comedian.